NCERT Solutions for Class 9 Economics Chapter 2 – CBSE Download Free PDF

 - An individual should be able to choose the subjects that suit his or her abilities.

 - New subjects and fields of study should be introduced at the school level, which can be opted for a career in the future.
 This will open an opportunity for students to plan their future options at the school level itself.

 14. Can you imagine some village which initially had no job opportunities but later came up with many?

 Students must answer this question based on their own experience.

 15. Which capital would you consider the best — land, labour, physical capital and human capital?
 Why?

 Human capital can be considered to be the best out of the land, labour, physical and human capital.
-This is because the other resources cannot be used all by themselves and only humans can use other resources and get productive outcomes of it.
+This is because the other resources cannot be used all by themselves, and only humans can use other resources and get productive outcomes from it.

 Chapter 2 – People as Resource Summary